What Are the Cheapest Campervans in the UK?

 What are the downsides of a VW Caddy?

 Like most small vans, the Caddy doesn’t have room to stand up.
 This can be problematic for some, especially when venturing on longer trips or travelling more frequently.
-Much like the Citroën Berlingo, you’ll need to be aware of the weight you’re putting inside, to avoid exceeding the payload limit (the maximum weight a vehicle can safely carry, without exceeding its structural limitations).
+Much like the Citroën Berlingo, you’ll need to be aware of the weight you’re putting inside to avoid exceeding the payload limit (the maximum weight a vehicle can safely carry, without exceeding its structural limitations).
 Similarly, this van may be suitable for individuals, but it’s likely to be too cramped for more than one person.

 Affordable insurance for all kinds of campervans